-LowKi (real name Brandon Silvestry) is a former American professional wrestler that's worked primarily in the indies, most notably Ring of Honor, though his first break came from the Long Island Wrestling Federation when he won their Light Heavyweight title.
+LowKi (real name Brandon Silvestry) is an American professional wrestler that's worked primarily in the indies, most notably Ring of Honor, though his first break came from the Long Island Wrestling Federation when he won their Light Heavyweight title.
 He has also had turns in England's Frontier Wrestling Alliance and TNA as LowKi, later Senshi and WWE as Kaval.
 His last major run was working in New Japan Pro Wrestling, where he is a three time IWGP Junior Heavyweight Champion.
-As of June 2013, he has retired from wrestling to pursue a career in voice acting.That Other Wiki has tons of information on his career, read about it here.
+In June 2013, he has stopped wrestling full time to pursue a career in voice acting, though he still appears in the ring on a somewhat regular basis.Besides the above, some of Low Ki's standout championship runs are as the World Xtreme Wrestling Cruiserweight Champion, Jersey All Pro Wrestling light heavyweight championship, the Super Indy Championship of the International Wrestling Cartel and the heavyweight championships of Future Wrestling Alliance, Jersey Championship Wrestling, Future Of Wrestling, JAPW and Impact Championship Wrestling.
+Low Ki has also has been TNA's X Division Champion and has been a part of several tag team title runs with Mafia, Xavier, Elix Skipper, Christopher Daniels, Spanky, American Dragon and Michael McGillicutty.That Other Wiki has tons of information on his career, read about it here.

 Bathos: He stalks out to the ring in a manner reminiscent of Goldberg, but Goldberg is twice Low Ki's size.

 Bald of Awesome: Though most of the time (as in the picture) he just kept it cut real close.